canopy-js/canopy-js/README.md

 #### Local References

-A local reference connects a topic to a subtopic, or a subtopic to a further subtopic.
-When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a page, because it requires the context of the given topic.
-One makes a local reference by referencing a named paragraph in the same file as the reference:
+A local reference connects a topic to one of its subtopics, or connects a subtopic to a further subtopic within the same topic file.

+One makes a local reference by referencing a named paragraph that exists in the same file as the reference:

 ```
 Topic 1: This is the topic, and this is a link to [[Subtopic 1]].